GregTech-Blueprints/GT-BP-Guides/content/gtnh/guides/player-gear/ultimate-tinkers-crossbow.md

 - Blue Slime Cystal Body
 - Fiery Bowstring

 Blue slime can be obtained either when the leaves of a slime true decay or by using the blue slime fluid found on slime island.
-As you are likely to be farming slime and rubber from slime trees anyway, blue slime should be an easy once to obtain.
+As you are likely to be farming slime and rubber from slime trees anyway, blue slime should be an easy one to obtain.

-> Note that you need to make blue slime crystals before the parts can be made and added to your tools.
+> Note that the parts need to be made from blue Slime Crystals, not the blue slime balls.
+Make sure you grab enough to make as many of the crystals as you need.

 There are also green slime crystals available, and they can also be used for tinkers tools but the 2 are NOT interchangeable.
 Blue slime crystal parts are vastly superior.